maana-io/maana-clustering/USAGE.md

 ## cluster
 cluster(dataToCluster: DataToClusterAsInput, algorithm: ClusteringAlgorithmAsInput): [ClusterMember]

-Takes DataToCluster Kind which is a row / col matrix and Algorithm which defines the parameters by which to genarate the clusters
+Takes DataToCluster Kind which is a row / col matrix and ClusterAlgorithm which defines the parameters by which to genarate the clusters
 Returns a list of ClusterMember which provides the segment (custer) that the row in the matrix belongs too.

-Within the Alogrithm Kind the property algorithm can take on the following values;
+Within the ClusterAlogrithm Kind the property algorithm can take on the following values;

 algorithm: "KMeans"
 algorithm: "AgglomerativeClustering"